NewAmericanPublicArt/color-commons/README.md

     sh /usr/bin/ola_conf_plugins.sh disable all
     sh /usr/bin/ola_conf_plugins.sh status all

 Verify that the plugins are all disabled.
-Then edit `/var/lib/ola/conf/ola-uartdmx.conf` to set `enable = true`
+Then edit `/var/lib/ola/conf/ola-uartdmx.conf` to set `enable = true` and set `device = /dev/ttyAMA0`

 `sudo raspi-config` > Advanced Options > Serial to disable serial console on UART.

+Reboot.
+If needed, you can also restart OLA using `sudo service olad restart` and see the startup log with `tail -n 100 /var/log/syslog`